 Ph.D., University of California, Santa Barbara, 2007

-Mark Schuller is Assistant Professor of Anthropology and NGO Leadership Development at Northern Illinois University and affiliate at the Faculté d’Ethnologie, l’Université d’État d’Haïti.
+Originally from the Chicago area, Mark Schuller is Assistant Professor of Anthropology and NGO Leadership Development at Northern Illinois University and affiliate at the Faculté d’Ethnologie, l’Université d’État d’Haïti.
 Supported by the National Science Foundation and others, Schuller’s research on globalization, NGOs, gender, and disasters in Haiti has been published in twenty book chapters and peer-reviewed articles as well as public media, including a column in Huffington Post.
-He is the author of Killing with Kindness: Haiti, International Aid, and NGOs (Rutgers, 2012) and co-editor of three volumes, including Tectonic Shifts: Haiti Since the Earthquake (Kumarian Press, 2012).
-He is co-director / co-producer of documentary Poto Mitan: Haitian Women, Pillars of the Global Economy (Documentary Educational Resources, 2009.
-He chairs the Society for Applied Anthropology’s Human Rights and Social Justice Committee, serves on several boards, and is active in many solidarity efforts.
+He is the author of Killing with Kindness: Haiti, International Aid, and NGOs (Rutgers, 2012) and co-editor of four volumes, including Tectonic Shifts: Haiti Since the Earthquake (Kumarian Press, 2012).
+He is co-director / co-producer of documentary Poto Mitan: Haitian Women, Pillars of the Global Economy (Documentary Educational Resources, 2009).
+Before obtaining his doctorate, Schuller was a community organizer in the Twin Cities.
+He serves on several boards and is active in many solidarity efforts.

 2012 Killing with Kindness: Haiti, International Aid, and NGOs.
 Foreword by Paul Farmer.
 New Brunswick, NJ: Rutgers University Press.

 2012 Mark Schuller and Pablo Morales, eds.
 Tectonic Shifts: Haiti since the Earthquake.
 Sterling, VA: Kumarian Press.
 Haitian Creole and French editions forthcoming.